-Most Australians would see home affairs minister Peter Dutton as tough and politically incorrect — proudly so — tolerating no nonsense from do-gooders and bleeding hearts.
+Most Australians would see home affairs minister Peter Dutton as a tough and politically incorrect politician — proudly so — tolerating no nonsense from do-gooders and bleeding hearts.
 He doesn’t take a backward step; his often bellicose pronouncements about asylum seekers and migrants delight fans and incense opponents.

 Dutton has run the government side of the latest News Corp–Coalition tag-team outrage campaign — the one about Melbourne’s “African crime wave.”
 He is, perhaps, the worthiest of today’s crop to assume the mantle of the legendary John Howard.

 Yet when voters are asked in surveys who they think should lead the Liberal Party and hence be prime minister, the contest is between Malcolm Turnbull and foreign minister Julie Bishop, who each have around 30 per cent support.
 At around 5 per cent, Dutton barely registers.
 (His predecessor as immigration minister, treasurer Scott Morrison, attracts about the same level of support; Tony Abbott sits in the low teens.)

 What’s going on?
 Isn’t migrant-bashing popular in voterland anymore?
 At a time when Australians find inspiration in so few politicians, shouldn’t the tell-it-like-it-is home affairs minister be riding a wave of adulation?

 Australian politics is not in a healthy place.
 Donald Trump aside, it is difficult to think of national leaders and senior government members of other comparable democracies who regularly debase themselves, and their country, as ours do with these campaigns against minorities.
 Turnbull, once proudly above all this, is now so enfeebled he feels obliged to join in.

 Political commentators mostly agree that it all makes good politics — but does it?
 Is it all it’s cracked up to be?